zdask

 Illinois’ Educator Workforce Weathered Pandemic, But Persistent Issues Remain: Report

-Illinois’ Educator Workforce Weathered Pandemic, But Persistent Issues Remain: Report-November 2024
+Illinois’ Educator Workforce Weathered Pandemic, But Persistent Issues Remain: Report-December 2024

 A panel of education and policy experts speaks at an event hosted by the City Club of Chicago.
 Pictured left to right: Rep. Carol Ammons, D-Urbana, Illinois State Board of Education Chief of Staff Kimako Patterson, 2023 Illinois Teacher of the Year Briana Morales and Advance Illinois board member Shayne Evans.
 (Andrew Adams / Capitol News Illinois)A panel of education and policy experts speaks at an event hosted by the City Club of Chicago.
 Pictured left to right: Rep. Carol Ammons, D-Urbana, Illinois State Board of Education Chief of Staff Kimako Patterson, 2023 Illinois Teacher of the Year Briana Morales and Advance Illinois board member Shayne Evans.
 (Andrew Adams / Capitol News Illinois)